 Free-to-play is the most popular model among social games and mobile gamers like it a lot.
 It is also free but along the way, the user must make in-app purchases to access new opportunities and privileges.

 You can season user experience with a mobile game ad so that it indicates the path that leads to the upgrade.

 Another great practice is giving the user an option to play games without ads (for a small fee) or integrate rewarded ads that help to gain in-game bonuses in exchange for ad-watching (extra lives, providing access to in-game currency, etc.).

 Dynamic or static experience?

-Most popular dynamic ads in 2020 will be playable, rewarded, in-game videos and advergaming.
-Game banner ads will still be among the leading static formats along with static info bites that you can find displaying on the billboards in games (see below).
+The most popular dynamic ads in 2022 are playable, rewarded ads, in-game videos, and advergaming.
+Game banner ads will still be among the leading static formats along with static info bites that you can find displayed on the billboards in games (see below).

 Most trending online game ads

 Playable is one of the most popular game ad units normally placed across strategy games and other genres.
 The playable game ad suits well both IOS and Android platforms.
 In the nutshell, this game ad features a mini version of another gaming app that the user can test drive in several seconds.